alexanderson1993/svg-icons-cli/README.md

 - `-i, --input`: The folder where the source SVG icons are stored
 - `-o, --output`: Where to output the sprite sheet and types
+- `--optimize`: Automatically optimize the output SVG using SVGO.
+You can [configure SVGO](https://github.com/svg/svgo#configuration) by placing a `svgo.config.js` file in the directory where you run the CLI.

 > [!TIP]
 > We recommend using the [Sly CLI](https://sly-cli.fly.dev) to bring icons into your project.
 It can be configured with many icon repositories, and can run the build command after new icons have been added.